 |High-end||$3,200 – 4,500|

-You can use our Flooring Calculator to estimate the price for laminate floors and compare it to other popular flooring materials.
+You can use our Laminate Flooring Cost Calculator to estimate the price for laminate floors for your home.

 Laminate Flooring Cost Per Square Foot

 Laminate flooring itself is actually very cheap.
 On average laminate floors cost $0.70 – 2 per square foot.
 The cheapest laminate floors are oak and maple, while hickory is the most expensive.

 Keep in mind the prices per square foot also vary based on the manufacturer you choose, so if you are looking to save money, its best to go with mid-range brands, Such as Traffic Master or Style Selections.

 There are many brands on the market today that offer laminate floors.
 Each brand supplies flooring at a different price point.

 Most of the brands can be purchased at stores such as Home Depot or Lowe’s, or through your flooring contractor.